getsentry/sentry-global-search/README.md

 #### Sorting by Path

-In some cases, we may wish to float results of pages that are subbordinate to the current page higher than pages elsewhere in a site.
+In some cases, we may wish to float results of pages that are subordinate to the current page higher than pages elsewhere in a site.
 That is, when on `/foo/` results for `/foo/bar/` should appear before results on `/bat/`.

 To do this, each record includes a `pathSegments` array, containing all parent paths.
 For example, a record for `/foo/bar/` will look like: